deepakfletcher/Face-recognition-Using-OpenCV/README.md

 # Face Recognition with OpenCV and Python

-This Project allows you to understand LBPH face recognition,
+This Project allows you to understand LBPH face recognition ,

-Dependencies Needed for the program are
+Dependencies needed for the program are

 >numpy